live-image-tracking-tools/geff/docs/specification.md

 #### Variable length properties
-While most properties can be represented as normal arrays, where each node has a property of the same shape, the specification also supports properties where each node can have a property of a variable length.
-This is useful for properties that are not fixed-length, such as polygons or other complex shapes, as well as string properties.
+While most properties can be represented as normal arrays, where each node has a property of the same shape, the specification also supports properties where each node can have an array property of a variable shape.
+This is useful for properties such as polygons, meshes, or crops of bounding boxes.

 Variable length properties will have a `data` array in addition to the `values` and `missing` arrays.
-In addition, the "shape" value in the property metadata will contain the string literal "variable".
 For variable length properties, the `data` array will contain a 1D flattened array of the actual values for all the nodes.
 The `values` array will contain the offset and shape of the relevant section of data in the `data` array.
-String `data` contains the bytes encoded with `utf-8`, and the offset and shape contained in the `values` array refer to the un-encoded string characters.

 ![vlen properties overview](./assets/vlen_props.png)

-Note: The current specification does not support lists/arrays of strings stored as a single property.

 ## The `edges` group